Effective October 1, 2023

 **If an eligible employee receives a PCA or evaluation below "successful", the supervisor/HRA must withdraw the hybrid remote work for that employee.
 The employee is not eligible for one year.
 Once eligible, the supervisor/HRA may submit a revised schedule including that employee.

-For employees not eligible by receiving flex comp days, the employee is ineligible for flex comp days for one year.
+For employees not eligible to work hybrid and receiving Flex Comp Days, an employee who does not meet these minimum qualifications is likewise ineligible for the Flex Comp Days for one year.
 Once eligible again, the days will be pro-rated for the remainder of that fiscal year as outlined below.

 Employees whose duties prevent off-campus work are eligible for up to three flex (comp) days off per fiscal year (which are pro-rated to hire date and must be taken in half-day or whole-day increments) with the supervisors’ advance approval.